 Radon Gas can also be incredibly dangerous.
 Prolonged exposure to medium and high levels of Radon Gas is proven to cause lung cancer.
 The gas can seep into our homes through cracks, windows, drains, groundwater, and the soil: it usually enters from the bottom-up.
 Some parts of the UK are currently at risk of being exposed to high levels of radon, specifically Wales and the South West of England, while Public Health England has published a comprehensive mapping of Radon levels across the country.
 A range of Radon Gas testing solutions can be found online, from short-term tests that will typically sit in a home environment for around a week to longer-term tests which can be in place for up to a year.
 It is recommended that you do your research and purchase the solution that best supports your home environment and property type.
-At Nuaire we’re always innovating and our Drimaster-365 has been developed with managing Radon in mind.
+At Nuaire we’re always innovating and our Dri-365 has been developed with managing Radon in mind.

 Improving your indoor air quality

 Over 45 years ago, Nuaire invented a ventilation strategy that has since become an industry staple, trusted by new-build developers, social housing providers, landlords and homeowners alike.
-Nuaire’s Positive Input Ventilation (PIV) Units provides a cure for condensation dampness and its associated problems in residential properties.
-Over a million homes in the UK have now benefitted from having PIV Units in-stalled, improving ventilation, and lowering humidity, supported by extractor fans which remain a popular and well-tested method for removing moisture from the air.
+Nuaire’s Positive Input Ventilation (PIV) Units provide a cure for condensation dampness and its associated problems in residential properties.
+Over a million homes in the UK have now benefitted from having PIV Units installed, improving ventilation, and lowering humidity, supported by extractor fans which remain a popular and well-tested method for removing moisture from the air.

-Homes without lofts can also be equally protected with the Flatmaster range, designed to force out in-door pollutants such as Radon Gas and carbon monoxide by introducing air into the home at a continuous low rate while effectively addressing condensation.
+Homes without lofts can also be equally protected with the Flatmaster range, designed to force out in-door pollutants such as Radon Gas and carbon monoxide by introducing air into the home at a continuously low rate while effectively addressing condensation.
 Much like Nuaire’s other PIV Units, the Flatmaster delivers a fresh and healthy indoor environment by keeping outdoor pollutants, such as traffic fumes and pollen, to a minimum.